cgrade/goremuai/README.md

-# Discord Bot for Image and Video Processing
+# Goremu AI for Image and Video Processing

-This Discord bot allows users to upload images and generate videos based on text input.
+This allows users to upload images and generate videos based on text input.
 It utilizes various libraries and APIs to handle image processing, text-to-speech conversion, and video generation.

 ## Features